h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 _\~Direct Business_

 LinkedIn has its own purposes and use cases.
 I would suggest going for what they actually created this platform for.
-In my opinion, there
+In my opinion, there are a few focal points which you should consider.

 ##### Merchandise and Personal Branding